 - Registration for 6 hours of FDSC 500 Thesis is required.
 See page 18 for policies of registering FDSC 500. - In addition to the thesis requirement, a minimum of 24 credit hrs of graduate coursework is required.
 The course work must be approved by the student's GAC and a minimum of 14 hrs must be taken from courses numbered above 500.
 The GAC may require additional coursework if the student's progress or background indicates such a need. - All students are required to take 1 hr ANSC 525/PLSC 525 Research Ethics.
-All students are also required to take 2 hrs of FDSC 501 Seminar in their program and are expected to attend this course and participate in discussions during their master's program even though they are not registered for the course. - All students are required to complete at least 3 credit hours of graduate level statistics courses as approved by the GAC.
+All students are also required to take 2 hrs of FDSC 601 Seminar in their program and are expected to attend departmental seminars. - All students are required to complete at least 6 hours from the list of FDSC 511, FDSC 514, FDSC 521, FDSC 525, FDSC 530, FDSC 545, FDSC 541, FDSC 551, FDSC 616, FDSC 617, FDSC 618, and FDSC 690. - All students are required to complete at least 3 credit hours of graduate level statistics courses as approved by the GAC.